 We fly home from Split to London.

-We fly home to London.
+Today we say our goodbyes and fly home to London.

 - Expert Guide Lecturer